 The Company has a policy that transactions with affiliated entities or persons will be on terms no less favorable than could be obtained from unrelated parties and that all transactions between the Company and its officers, directors, principal stockholders and affiliates will be approved by a majority of our independent directors.

 INFORMATION ABOUT EXECUTIVE OFFICERS

 BACKGROUND INFORMATION ABOUT EXECUTIVE OFFICERS

-Brief biographies of our executive officers follow.
-The ages of the executive officers are given as of October 28, 1998.
-You will find information about their holdings of common stock on page 15.
+Brief biographies of our executive officers, as of October 28, 1998, follow.
+You will find information about their holdings of common stock on page 12.